sa-concept-refactoring/doc/main.typ

 + Ctrl. + p : `>Restart language Server`

-_Note:_ When using Windows, all programs using clangd.exe have to be closed to be able to build clangd successfully.
+_Note:_ When using Windows, clangd.exe should not be in use to build clangd successfully.
-In this example this applies to VSCode.
+In this example this applies to VSCode when the language server has started.

 === Windows